Some People Just Don’t Like You. And That’s Fine.

 Pick your cost.

 The sun dipped.
 The light thinned.
-The dogs slowed to a satisfied trot.
+The dogs sat in the grass and panted contentedly.
 Nothing exploded.
 No judgment thundered down from the sky.

 Just evening.